 - 50mm Square Axles must be examined before installation for cracks in the steel along the axle.

-- Some suppliers supply non-virgin steel or scrap steel and forge this steel into solid square or round shape for axle production.
+- Some suppliers supply non-virgin steel or scrap steel and forge this steel into a solid square or round shape for axle production.
 Always ask for Australian Steel.

 - Chinese bearings are the second biggest cause of axle failure.

-- The combination of Japanese Bearings and 50mm Square Axle will help you lower maintenance costs for your rig.
+- The combination of Japanese Bearings and a 50mm Square Axle will help you lower maintenance costs for your rig.

 Calculating The Correct Axle Measurements